How to Outline a Complete Book Series

 Repeat the process you used to outline the overarching plot for each book’s mini plot.
 If you have multiple POV protagonists within each book, you’ll need an additional outline for each character.

-• How does your book begin?
+• How does mybook begin?

-• What will your climax be?
+• What will my climax be?

-• How does your book end?
+• How does my book end?

-• How will the main conflict in this book lead to the main conflict in the next book, and therefore propel readers into the next book in the series?
+• How will the main conflict in this book lead to the main conflict in the next book, and therefore propel readers to read more?

 • The Divergent Series by Veronica Ross: Divergent, Allegient, Insurgent

 Your series title will most likely reference the core conflict, theme, or characters throughout your story.
-For example, the regency-era romance saga The Bridgerton Series is aptly named after the recurring stars’ shared family name.
+For example, the regency-era romance saga The Bridgerton Series is aptly named after the shared family name.

-Bonus tip for dependent writers
+Bonus tip for serial writers:

 With each new book in your series, make sure you find the most interesting and timely ways to recap the previous book events.
 While we’ve established that these books are not standalones, readers should be able to navigate each new book in the series with enough context to make up for any details they’ve forgotten.